Thin Client Application

 The development process for a thin client application is the same as it is for other Java EE applications.
 The client can leverage standard Java EE artifacts such as InitialContext, UserTransaction, and EJBs.
 The WebLogic Server thin client supports these values in the protocol portion of the URL—IIOP, IIOPS, HTTP, HTTPS, T3, and T3S—each of which can be selected by using a different URL in InitialContext.
 Regardless of the URL, IIOP is used.
 URLs with T3 or T3S use IIOP and IIOPS respectively.
 HTTP is tunnelled IIOP, HTTPS is IIOP tunnelled over HTTPS.

-Server-side components are deployed in the usual fashion.
-Client stubs can be generated at either deployment time or runtime.To generate stubs when deploying, run appc with the -iiop and -basicClientJar options to produce a client jar suitable for use with the thin client.
+options to produce a client jar suitable for use with the thin client.
 Otherwise, WebLogic Server generates stubs on demand at runtime and serves them to the client.
 Downloading of stubs by the client requires that a suitable security manager be installed.
 The thin client provides a default light-weight security manager.
-For rigorous security requirements, a different security manager can be installed with the command line options -Djava.security.manager -Djava.security.policypolicyfile.
-Applets use a different security manager which already allows the downloading of stubs.
+For rigorous security requirements, a different security manager can be installed with the command line options -Djava.security.manager -Djava.security.policypolicyfile

-The thin client JAR replaces some classes in wlfullclient.jar.
+.
 If both the full JAR and the thin client JAR are in the CLASSPATH, the thin client JAR should be first in the path.
-Note, however, that wlfullclient.jar is not required to support the thin client.
-If desired, you can use this syntax to run with an explicit CLASSPATH:
+Note, however, that wlfullclient.jar

 java -classpath '<WL_HOME>/lib/wlclient.jar;<CLIENT_CLASSES>' your.app.Main

-Note:wljmsclient.jar has a reference to wlclient.jar so it is only necessary to put one or the other Jar in the client CLASSPATH.
-Do not put the wljmsclient.jar in the server-side CLASSPATH.
+Note: | wljmsclient.jar has a reference to wlclient.jar so it is only necessary to put one or the other Jar in the client CLASSPATH.
+Do not put the wljmsclient.jar in the server-side CLASSPATH. |

-The thin client jar contains the necessary Java EE interface classes, such as javax.ejb, no other jar files are necessary on the client.
+The thin client jar contains the necessary Java EE interface classes, such as javax.ejb

 How to Develop a Thin Client